 After taking the SKS to Kõriyama, go downstairs (escalator or stairs) to switch to the Ban-etsu local train to Aizu-Wakamatsu (¥1,110 if bought separately).
 Go to the end of the station towards the toilets (away from the soba noodles stand).
 Those interested in such novelties might enjoy the elevator with two doors oriented at right angles, adjoining the overpass on track #2.
 The local leg takes about an hour, with pleasant scenery.
 (Inawashiro Town, about half-way between Koriyma and Aizu-Wakamastu, sits between Bandai-san, the local volcanic mountain, and Inawashiro Lake, Japan's fourth largest lake.)

-If there is no convenient train from Kõriyama to Aizu, don't forget to check the buses, too, [Japanese] schedules to which are posted at http://www.aizubus.com/highway/koriyama1_1.html.
-They leave from Platform #4 in front of the Kõriyama station, and cost ¥1,000 each way (slightly less than the train), with tickets available from the kiosk near the platform.
+Besides the train from Kõriyama to Aizu, there are also buses too, [Japanese] schedules to which are posted at http://www.aizubus.com/highway/koriyama1_1.html.
+They leave from Platform #4 in front of the Kõriyama station, and cost ¥1,100 each way (slightly less than the train), with tickets available from the kiosk near the platform.
 If you get off the bus at Kita-Yanagihara (two stops after the bus leaves the highway, one stop before the Aizu-Wakamatsu station), it's only a ten minute walk to the university.

 There is also a bus directly between Shinjuku and Aizu, Japanese schedules to which are posted at http://www.aizubus.com/highway/shinjuku1_1.html (which costs about ¥5,000), a discount (only ¥2,200) bus between Tokyo Station and Washington Hotel in Aizu, the Sakura Kanko "Byakko" ("White Tiger") line, http://www.489.fm/010/audutokyo.html, and, twice a day, a bus from Narita to Kõriyama (from which one would take the bus or train to Aizu), http://www.fukushima-koutu.co.jp/x/modules/TinyD2/index.php?id=13 (schedule here: http://www.fukushima-koutu.co.jp/ride/highway_bus/f-k-nair/nair-k-f.html).
 There is also a "luxury discount" option Sakura bus, which costs about ¥3,500.
 (The Sakura bus leaves from a parking lot a couple of blocks south of the Tokyo station on the Yaesu side, towards Tokyo International Forum, and goes to the Route Inn Hotel in Aizu; check the map for details.)
 Both buses take about 50% longer than the connecting trains, i.e. about 4.5 hours.
 They stop twice for 15 minutes at highway rest stops but there is no transfer.
 (Tip for those who like to drink and ride: there's no alcohol sold at the rest stops, so buy such refreshments before you board the bus.)